How to Remove Unused Cells in Excel (10 Methods)

 End Sub

-• When the Macro dialogue box opens, select the following macro in the Macro name.
-Click on Run.
+• In the Macro dialogue box, select the macro and click Run.

 selecting proper macro

-• Therefore, you will be able to remove the unused cells as shown below.
+• The unused cells will be removed as shown below.

 removing unused cells using VBA